bgd-labs/aave-proposals-v3/src/20240727_AaveV3Arbitrum_GHOFlashMinterFacilitatorArbitrum/GHOFlashMinterFacilitatorArbitrum.md

    This Facilitator Capacity would be used to allow users to FlashMint.

 3. **Revenue Streams**
-   To start, it is proposed that the fee for FlashMint would be set at 0%.
+   To start, it is proposed that the fee for FlashMint be set at 0%.
 In the early stages, GHO’s ability to maintain its peg would be enhanced by the presence of low fees, which incentivize arbitrage.
-However, at the same time the 0% fee would mean that in the short run the FlashMint Facilitator would not create revenue for the DAO.
+However, at the same time, the 0% fee would mean that in the short run, the FlashMint Facilitator would not create revenue for the DAO.

 4. **Revenue Split/Interest Terms**
    If the DAO decides to add a fee for this Facilitator, all revenue will go to the Aave DAO Treasury.